 Mr. Bailey, as Director of Service Center Operations, receives an annual cash incentive based on the return on net assets of certain of the Company's metals service centers.
-Mr. Bailey's entitlement to a percentage of earnings at various thresholds is determined on an annual basis by the CEO and the CFO.

 Mr. MacDermid, as Vice President Risk Management & Legal, participates in the corporate net income incentive plan.
 The corporate net income incentive plan is an annual cash incentive plan based on reported net income, to a maximum amount of the respective year.
 Based on the net income achieved, a pool of funds is divided among all corporate employees.
 The percentage participation of each person in the net income incentive plan, including Mr. MacDermid, is determined on an annual basis by the CEO and the CFO based on a variety of relevant factors, including level of responsibility and performance in the year.